Modeling Interference Via Symmetric Treatment Decomposition: Abstract

 \section{Abstract}

-Classical causal inference assumes a treatment meant for a given unit does not have an effect on other units.
-When this ``no interference'' assumption is violated, new types of \emph{spillover} causal effects arise, and causal inference becomes much more difficult.
-In addition, interference introduces a unique complication where outcomes may transmit treatment influences to each other, which is a relationship that has some features of a causal one, but is symmetric.
-In settings where detailed temporal information on outcomes is not available, addressing this complication using statistical inference methods based on Directed Acyclic Graphs (DAGs) \citep{ogburn14interference} leads to conceptual difficulties.
-In this paper, we develop a new approach to decomposing the spillover effect into direct (also known as the contagion effect) and indirect (also known as the infectiousness effect) components that extends the DAG based treatment decomposition approach to mediation found in \citep{robins10alternative} to causal chain graph models \citep{lauritzen02chain}.
-We show that when these components of the spillover effect are identified in these models, they have an identifying functional, which we call the \emph{symmetric mediation formula}, that generalizes the mediation formula in DAGs \citep{pearl11cmf}.
-We further show that, unlike assumptions in classical mediation analysis, an assumption permitting identification in our setting leads to restrictions on the observed data law, making the assumption empirically falsifiable.
-Finally, we discuss statistical inference for the components of the spillover effect in the special case of two interacting outcomes, and discuss a maximum likelihood estimator, and a doubly robust estimator.
+Classical causal inference assumes treatments meant for a given unit do not have an effect on other units.
+This assumption is violated in \emph{interference problems}, where new types of spillover causal effects arise, and causal inference becomes much more difficult.
+In addition, interference introduces a unique complication where variables may transmit treatment influences to each other, which is a relationship that has some features of a causal one, but is symmetric.

+In this paper, we develop a new approach to decomposing the spillover effect into unit-specific components that extends the DAG based treatment decomposition approach to mediation of Robins and Richardson to causal models that admit stable symmetric relationships among variables in a network.
+We discuss two interpretations of such models: a network structural model interpretation, and an interpretation based on equilibrium of structural equation models discussed in \citep{lauritzen02chain}.
+We show that both interpretations yield identical identification theory, and give conditions for components of the spillover effect to be identified.

+We discuss statistical inference for identified components of the spillover effect, including a maximum likelihood estimator, and a doubly robust estimator for the special case of two interacting outcomes.
+We verify consistency and robustness of our estimators via a simulation study, and illustrate our method by assessing the causal effect of education attainment on depressive symptoms using the data on households from the Wisconsin Longitudinal Study.